NewsPinellas County

 "These birds are dead, and that's a life that's lost.
 And us folks at the beach, we treasure life.
 That's basically why we are there.
 We love our animals too," said Alas.

-He told me he wanted to remain anonymous, but he did want people to know just how wrong he thought this was.
-He says anyone who's concerned should direct their outrage to something positive and donate to the Seaside Seabird Sanctuary.
+He said he wanted to remain anonymous, but he did want people to know just how wrong he thought this was.
+He added that anyone who's concerned should direct their outrage to something positive and donate to the Seaside Seabird Sanctuary.

 Great blue herons and other native migratory birds are federally protected animals, making it unlawful to harm and kill them.
 On April 12, White was issued a Notice to Appear for violating the Migratory Bird Treaty Act.